tsupplis/cpm86-hacking/README.md

 - pceinit (a combination of clear screen pcetime and pcever as CP/M-86 start up command

 All the tools are working on
 - CP/M-86 1.1
 - Concurrent CP/M 3.1
 - Concurrent DOS 3.2 to 6.21
 - Personal CP/M 2.04
 - DOS Plus 1.2

+Those OSes work Incredibly well on PCE on floppy and HD images.
+This emulator is simple, small and works a treat.
+Fantastic...

 ## Tools used
 - CP/M-86 1.1 for IBM PC XT.
 I recompile cpm.sys from patched sources from (http://www.cpm.z80.de/source.html)